-EFRAG has assessed that the Amendments would improve financial reporting and would reach an acceptable cost-benefit trade-off.
+EFRAG has also assessed that the Amendments would reach an acceptable cost-benefit trade-off.
 EFRAG has not identified that the Amendments could have any adverse effect on the European economy, including financial stability and economic growth.
 Accordingly, EFRAG assesses that endorsing the Amendments is conducive to the European public good.
 EFRAG's reasoning is explained in Appendix 3 to this letter.